Gut health and weight loss

 Probiotics are foods containing ‘good’ bacteria or yeasts which are similar to those living in your digestive tract, such as yoghurt and other fermented foods.
 “When taken in adequate amounts, they can improve the balance of the gut microbiota,” says Charlene Grosse, advanced accredited practising dietitian and spokesperson for the Dietitians Association of Australia.
 They’re found in everyday foods like yoghurt, milk drinks such as kefir, and other fermented foods including kombucha, kimchi, miso, tempeh, sauerkraut and sourdough bread.

-So, how can I increase the good bacteria in my gut?
+How can I increase the good bacteria in my gut?

-To boost your gut health, aim for a healthy, balanced and varied diet based around whole foods and rich in fibre, says Grosse.
-“Choose those that are high in probiotics, such as yoghurt, milk drinks like kefir, fermented foods and prebiotics including cereal grains, vegetables, legumes, fruit and nuts, as well as resistant starch which is found in firm bananas, lentils, peas, potatoes that have been cooked and cooled, cold pasta, and certain wholegrain products.
+To boost your gut health, aim for a healthy, balanced and varied diet based around whole foods and foods rich in fibre, says Grosse.
+“Try to choose those that are high in probiotics, such as yoghurt, milk drinks like kefir, fermented foods and prebiotics including cereal grains, vegetables, legumes, fruit and nuts, as well as resistant starch which is found in firm bananas, lentils, peas, potatoes that have been cooked and cooled, cold pasta, and certain wholegrain products.
 These can all help to promote a positive gut microbiome.”

 A range of factors are thought to influence the makeup of your gut microbiota, but diet is believed to have the greatest impact, says Dr Varney.
 “In particular, eating a high fibre diet that includes foods rich in natural prebiotics may be important,” she says.
 Stock up on these gut-friendly foods in your next shop.